Agenda

 First-Time Attendee Orientation

-First-time attendees, welcome!
-Grab your badge and breakfast and join us to learn more about AGC of America and the Construction Safety & Health Conference, including the history and structure of the conference, how to make the most of it and how to access resources.
+First-time attendees – welcome!
+Grab your badge and join us for breakfast to learn more about AGC of America and the Construction Safety & Health Conference, including the history and structure of the conference, how to make the most of it, and how to access resources.

 8:00 AM – 9:15 AM